WCPFC Harvest Strategy

 North Pacific Swordfish

 The NC14 agreed to adopt the following management objectives for NP swordfish; “The management objective is to support thriving swordfish fisheries in the North Pacific while maintaining the stock size at levels capable of producing maximum sustainable yield.
 The Northern Committee will develop more refined management objectives.”
-In December 2019, the Commission accepted the recommendation from the NC15 on the harvest strategy for North Pacific swordfish fisheries (WCPFC16 – Attachment K).
-WCPFC16-Attachment K - HS for SWO.pdf
+In December 2019, the Commission accepted the recommendation from the NC15 on the Harvest Strategy for North Pacific Swordfish Fisheries (HS 2016-01).

 Key Documents